hmfaysal/hmfaysal-omega-theme/_posts/2014-03-21-H3A-Data-Management.md

 It's not clear to me whether it's possible to host a "private" or standalone instance; I suspect not.
 GlobusOnline is not the only way to make a pretty interface to quite standard services already available on the grid:

 - [GridBox](http://sourceforge.net/p/ctsciencegtwys/glibrary/gridbox/ci/master/tree/) - part of the [gLibrary](http://sourceforge.net/projects/glibrary.ctsciencegtwys.p/) project implements something very similar
-- [Catania Science Gateways](catania-science-gateways.it) Data Engine[^DataEngineRef] goes even further to implement a middleware-independent layer to different kinds of storage, leveraging JSR and OGF standards to develop portable components for science gateways.
+- [Catania Science Gateways](https://github.com/csgf/) Data Engine[^DataEngineRef] goes even further to implement a middleware-independent layer to different kinds of storage, leveraging JSR and OGF standards to develop portable components for science gateways.

 These alternatives, as far as I know, are actively being pursued by the H3ABioNet collaboration to develop a user-friendly, standards-compliant, secure web-interface to the data staging area.

 ### Data movement summary

 In summary, I propose that the services necessary to satisfy the design constraints of the collaboration are already in place.
 Care needs to be taken to quickly develop a demonstrator, using these services, in order to find the 'devils in the details'.
-I'll provide some concrete steps in [the Implementation section](#Implementation)
+I'll provide some concrete steps in [the "Implementation" section](#Implementation)

 ## Data Management

 There is a lot of freedom in terms of data management, but again the H3A BioNet collaboration has defined a minimum level of service which it will offer users and relying parties of the data staging area.
 Essentially, I interpret these aspects as

-High Availability and reslience
+High Availability and resilience
 : The storage area needs to be available near 100 % and needs to be 100 % reliable.
 This means proper disaster recovery capability, including **off-site storage**.

 Adequate and scalable capacity.